 Ap Gangplank can be played as sustain bruiser toplaner, or a glass cannon esque midlaner.
-While strong he is by no means op, and is advised to be played as more of a counterpick than a regular choice if you are playing in ranked.
+While fun he is by no means op, and is advised to be played as more of a counterpick or just for fun than a regular choice if you are playing in ranked.

 Remember: This guide is not the be-all end-all way to play Ap Gangplank.
 This guide represents My conclusions on the optimal way to play/build him.
 I encourage you to examine and critique this guide as you feel necessary and if you feel I am ignoring some significant items, skill choices etc, please mention it in the forum and I'll consider adding it to the guide.
 I will try my best to iterate further on this guide and answer any questions concerning the build order, skills etc.

-This Guide is consistently being updated as new patches come in :)
+This Guide is not being consistently updated as new patches come in, but I'll do what I can :)

 With the death of runglaive, ap gp has been re-relegated to being sub-optimal, you have been warned.